Born from NASA technology and perfected for sleep.

 ♬ original sound – bestspedup

-Information about the importance of napping for high performance has been around online for years though, with the US Naval Institute itself weighing in on the topic.
-Here they even detail the importance of the power nap and break down the perfect window further by highlighting how a power nap best targets the second part of sleep that is light and restorative.
+Information about the importance of napping for high performance has been around online for years, with the US Naval Institute itself weighing in on the topic.
+Here, they even detail the importance of the power nap and break down the perfect window further by highlighting how a power nap best targets the second part of sleep, which is light and restorative.

 Many of us have been told that napping during the day is something we should grow out of and avoid in order not to disrupt our usual sleeping pattern.
 There is some truth to this.
-If you sleep too much during the day, or if you nap late in the afternoon/evening, you won’t feel tired at bedtime.
-This can easily become a cycle that is hard to break but will feel you leaving exhausted and out-of-sorts.
+If you sleep too much during the day, or if you nap late in the afternoon or evening, you won’t feel tired at bedtime.
+This can easily become a cycle that is hard to break, but will leave you exhausted and out of sorts.
 Naps can’t replace a full night’s sleep, especially if they disrupt your circadian rhythm.

 However, this is not to say that napping should be avoided entirely.
 Short, efficient rests in the middle of the day can: